microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userregistrationcount.md

 ---
 title: "userRegistrationCount resource type"
-description: "Provides the registration count and status for users in your tenant."
+description: "Provide the registration count and status for users in your tenant."
 localization_priority: Normal
 author: "dkershaw"
 ms.prod: "identity and access reports"